digital-blueprint/relay-blob-bundle/README.md

   database_url: %env(resolve:DATABASE_URL)%'
   reporting_interval: "0 11 * * MON" # when notification cronjob should run
   cleanup_interval: "*/5 * * * *" # when cleanup cronjob should run
+  file_integrity_checks: true # if file integrity checks should be performed periodically
+  integrity_check_interval: "0 0 1 * *" # when integrity check cronjob should run
   buckets:
     test_bucket:
       service: 'Dbp\Relay\BlobConnectorFilesystemBundle\Service\FilesystemService' # The path to a dbp relay blob connector service